 Russian Island – the cape at the end of our hike.

 In the evening, I’m invited to another birthday dinner for Efim, this one for about 100 people, including the former Governor of the Primorski Region, of which Vladivostok is the capital.
 I’ve been to these before, and I know what I’m in for – a very long evening!
-Julia and I arrive, and we don’t leave until after midnight.
+Julia and I arrive at six, and we don’t leave until after midnight.
 There are a dozen or more courses of beautifully-prepared food, much of it consisting of various seafood delicacies.
 Vladivostok is a port city, after all, and they have always depended on the sea for sustenance.
 Some of the dishes, it must be said, are a challenge for anyone raised on an American diet (ever tried jellied sea cucumber?).
 In addition to seafood, there are also some rare dishes from the taiga – the vast boreal forest found in northern climes, particularly in Russia.
 But the evening is also filled with speeches of congratulations, songs, laughter, and – of course – vodka.

 A dish made from the lower lip of an elk – a delicacy from the forests of northern Russia.